-Based upon the true story of Jim Jones, a self-proclaimed prophet.
+Based upon the real life story of Reverend Jim Jones, a self-proclaimed prophet who founded the Peoples Temple.
 In the 1960s, he began as an idealist helping minorities and working against racism.
-Later, after increased power and attention, Jim Jones became focused on his belief in nuclear holocaust.
-He had a loyal following of over 1000 people, who had donated their entire life savings to him to join his commune.
-When possible illegal activities came to the attention of the authorities, they started to investigate.
-Rather that faces the charges, Jim Jones committed suicide, and convinced virtually all of his followers to do the same.Written by
+After a move to San Francisco and increased power and attention, Jim Jones became focused on his belief in nuclear holocaust.
+He had a loyal following of over 1000 people, who had donated their entire life savings to him and to join his commune, before moving them to Guyana.
+When possible illegal activities came to the attention of the authorities, and once notified that some individuals are being held against their will, they began to investigate.
+Rather than face the charges against him, Jones committed suicide, and convinced virtually most of his followers to do the same.Written by

 Brian W Martz <B.Martz@Genie.com>